-Butterfly World, St Albans springs into life for its fifth season with its popular attractions.
+Butterfly World, St Albans springs into life for its sixth season with its popular attractions.
 The much loved tropical butterfly house is home to clouds of over 600 beautiful tropical butterflies.
 There are 27 acres of specially created gardens and spectacular wildflower meadows.
 Younger visitors will enjoy Bug World an interactive exhibition in the Insect Study Centre.
 Here kids can get closer to nature than ever before with hissing cockroaches, stick insects, fat caterpillars, ant colonies and African snails while observing Leaf Cutter Ants in their natural habitat cutting leaves and taking them back to their nests via rope walkways.

 Children can also run wild and free in the Natural Play Area complete with willow tunnels, slides and swings and meet the Very Hungry Caterpillar™ in his edible garden while others can relax by the Chrysalis lake, browse the specialist plant shop for butterfly and bee